Daily readings

 Monday, May 4, 2026

 Monday of the 5th week of Easter.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMonday of the 5th week of Easter